MultinetInteractive/eduadmin-booking/docs/shortcodes.md

 ### `[eduadmin-listview]`

-One of the main shortcodes, as it shows the end users
+One of the main shortcodes, as it shows the end users a list of your courses/events.

 | Attribute | Value type | Default value |
 |:----------|:----------:|:-------------:|